Nutrition calendar for Lent by day: what is possible, what is not. What can you eat in the last week of fasting?

 all types of cereals;

-vegetables in any form, they can be fresh, pickled, salted and salted;
+vegetables in any form, they can be fresh, pickled, lightly salted or salted;

 mushrooms;